AndyObtiva/abstract_feature_branch/README.md

 Note:

-If a feature is enabled as <code>true</code> or disabled as <code>false</code> in features.yml (or one of the overrides like features.local.yml or environment variable overrides), then it overrides toggled per-user restrictions, becoming enabled or disabled globally.
+If a feature is enabled as <code>true</code> or disabled as <code>false</code> in features.yml (or one of the overrides like features.local.yml or environment variable overrides), then it overrides toggled scoped feature restrictions, becoming enabled or disabled globally.